hyperledger/aries-vcx/agents/rust/mediator/README.md

 ## Build

 This project depends on `aries-vcx` and is tightly integrated to work with it.
-As such we expect this `mediator` module to be in a subdirectory of aries-vcx repo.
-You may transplant it, but expect to change the `Cargo.toml` and adjust the dependencies on aries modules manually.

-When ready it's simple to build.
+When ready, it's simple to build.

 ```bash
 # Dev environment build